ujjalacharya/nepsanjaal/README.md

 # Nepsanjaal

-Nepsanjaal is an social networking site where user can follow other people and add their posts and stuff.
+Nepsanjaal is a social networking site where user can follow other people and add their posts and stuff.

 This application is built on MERN stack by UJJAL ACHARYA